NielsLindberg/frontend-nanodegree-mobile-portfolio/README.md

 # Udacity Optimization Project.
 This project is a part of the fronend web developer nanodegree @ Udacity.com.
 The goal of the project is to achieve a mobile/computer pagespeed insight score of above 90 aswell as reduce any jank on the website through javascript optimizations.
 This readme describes the approach / found issues / proposed solutions for reaching those goals.

+## View the site
 To view the resulting site go to <a href="http://nielslindberg.github.io/dist" target="_blank">nielslindberg.github.io/dist</a>

 To view the site pre build optimizations such as minified code etc. go to <a href="http://nielslindberg.github.io/src" target="_blank">nielslindberg.github.io/src</a>

 To compare with the old site that was delivered by Udacity go to <a href="http://nielslindberg.github.io/old" target="_blank">nielslindberg.github.io/old</a>

+## Setup the development environment locally
+1. Make sure you haven node.js installed.
+2. Clone the project.
+3. run 'npm install' in your console from the root directory.
+4. Make your adjustments in the src/ folder.
+5. Build your adjustments to the dist/ folder by running the 'grunt' command from the console from the root directory.

+Everything in the dist folder is being created during the build, so you can delete the dist folder if you want, run grunt and get a new working dist directory.

 ## Found Issues
 The following issues are structued in the order of 1.
 What is the issue, 2.
 What do I plan to do about it, 3.
 What did i do about it.